stakater/kubestackplus-docs/content/for-developers/pipelines/pipelines.md

     * select `SSL Verification`
     * Click `Add webhook` button.

-With all these components in place - now it's time to trigger pipeline via webhook by checking in some code for Nordmart review ui.
+With all these components in place - now it's time to trigger pipeline via webhook by checking in some code for Nordmart review `ui`.

 Let's make a simple change to `stakater-nordmart-review-ui`.
 Edit `ReadMe.md` by adding some new lines in the file.
 Create a Pull request.